CamHD-Analysis/CamHD_motion_metadata/docs/Make_Regions_File.md

   to specify the set of ground truthfiles.
 This defaults to [`classification/ground_truth.json`](../classification/ground_truth.json).

   * `--use-cnn` Flag to use the trained CNN model for region classification.
 If this flag is set, then the --ground-truth argument is ignored.
+If this flag is not set, the 'matchByGroundTruth' algorithm will be used for region classification.

-  If this flag is not set, the 'matchByGroundTruth' algorithm will be used for region classification. <br>
+  * `--cnn-model-config` The path to the scene tag classifier CNN model config json file.
+Default: The config corresponding to the latest model in the classifiers_meta_file (scene_tag_classifiers_meta.json).<br>
-  _NOTE:_ The default trained CNN - [scene_classifier_cnn_d5A-v0.6.hdf5](https://drive.google.com/file/d/1nB-Fiod11_gsLy1FY14H3uMHegxd2IaF/view?usp=sharing) (_download from the link_) needs to be present in the 'pycamhd-motion-metadata/pycamhd/region_analysis/trained_classification_models/' directory.
+  _NOTE:_ The trained models referred by the cnn-model-config must be present in the '$CAMHD_SCENETAG_DATA_DIR/trained_classification_models' directory.
+The trained classification models can be downloaded from this [google drive folder] (https://drive.google.com/drive/folders/1MVaCIZ7XQfVPdjlsr0bspuiNS4PBRPdE?usp=sharing).

   * The `--git-add` argument causes the script to `git add` any new regions files it may create (including when overwriting an existing file).